AxelWalthelm/ContourTracing/README.md

 ### Choosing the Start State

-According to [A. Ghuneim](https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/theomain.html#restrict) Pavlidis' algorithm needs a start pixel, that has a background pixel to its left.
+According to [A. Ghuneim](https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/theomain.html#restrict) Pavlidis' algorithm needs a start pixel, that is foreground and has a background pixel to its left.
 In the edge based view that means we have to start on an upward edge.
 Adjusting the algorithm for the 3 other start directions is probably easy, but there are still start pixels that will terminate early before the full contour is traced.

 According to the GitHub project [geocontour](https://github.com/benkrichman/geocontour) Pavlidis' algorithm also has problems "capturing inside corners".

-To be fair, [Pavlidis' algorithm](https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/theomain.html#alg) seems to have been designed to only trace the most outer contour and start on the first pixel of the contour found when scanning the image in memory order.
+To be fair, [Pavlidis' algorithm](https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/theomain.html#alg) seems to have been designed to only trace the outer-most contour and start on the first pixel of the contour found when scanning the image in memory order.
 This avoids many &mdash; if not all &mdash; of the problems of choosing a suitable start point and direction.

 However **FECTS can start on any pixel edge of the contour**, no matter if it is an outer contour or an inner contour.